adjustleads/vad-node/README.md

 **Combining VAD and Segment Extraction:**

 You can combine these two functions.
 First, use `processMP3File` to get the speech segment timestamps (in milliseconds).
-Then, convert these timestamps to seconds and pass them to `processMP3Segments` to create the final padded MP3 file.
+Then, pass these timestamps **directly** to `processMP3Segments` to create the final padded MP3 file.

 ```javascript
 // (Inside an async function after running processMP3File as in the first MP3 example)